-Our ADCs utilize next-generation technologies that, based on observations from preclinical studies, may allow for increased stability and a reduced off target side-effect profile.
-We in-licensed two ADC programs in March 2021 from Pfizer, one ADC program from LegoChem in December 2020 and one IO program from Biosion in March 2022.
+Our portfolio consists of both ADC and IO product candidates.
+Our pipeline is balanced across programs with an emphasis on solid tumors.
+We inlicensed two ADC programs in March 2021 from Pfizer and one IO program from Biosion USA, Inc. in March 2022.
 We have additional preclinical mAb discovery programs derived from work at the laboratory of Dr. Thomas Gajewski.
-We retain full worldwide development and commercialization rights to all our product candidates, with the exception of PYX-202 in Korea and PYX-106 in Greater China (mainland China, Hong Kong, Macau and Taiwan).
-We are focusing our efforts on eliminating tumor cells through the selective antibody mediated delivery of cytotoxic payloads and by modulating key immune-associated pathways in the TME.
-We intend to develop each of our programs as a monotherapy and potentially also in combination with other therapies.
-We have designed our product candidates to overcome the limitations of ADCs that use conventional conjugation with the aim of providing patients with safer and more efficacious treatment options.
+We retain full worldwide development and commercialization rights to all our product candidates, with the exception of PYX-106 in Greater China (mainland China, Hong Kong, Macau and Taiwan).
+In December 2022, we announced clearance of our investigation new drug applications, or IND, by the U.S. Food and Drug Administration, or FDA, for PYX-201 and PYX-106.
+We are enthusiastic to have transitioned to a clinical stage oncology company and look forward to leveraging our team's experience to execute our clinical trials with the aim of providing patients with safer and more efficacious treatment options.